EXPLAINING CRIME AND DEVIANCE - 2022/3

 The learning and teaching strategy is designed to reflect the programme’s key learning and teaching aims by: developing students’ in-depth understanding of key criminological theories; indicating how such theories can explain crime and deviant behaviour; developing understandings of the relationship between theory and practice; developing key study skills that relate to employability.

-The learning and teaching methods include lectures (1 hour per week), seminars (1 hour per week), class exercises and discussions, and independent study.
+The learning and teaching methods include lectures, seminars, class exercises and discussions, and independent study.
 Each lecture aims to provide an introduction to a set of criminological theories and explanations.
 Seminars aim to allow more in-depth discussion of key issues and to engage in practical exercises which enhance knowledge in more practical ways.
 Each seminar has one piece of primary reading which all students are expected to read.
 This reading provides the basis for class discussions.
 Additional reading is strongly encouraged, too.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.